Here, we explain what secured and unsecured lending means, and which type of loan may be right for you.

-An unsecured loan isn’t tied to an asset.
-This means the lender can’t take away any of your assets, such as your home, if you fail to repay what you owe.
+With unsecured loans, the lender can’t take away any of your assets, such as your home, if you fail to repay what you owe.
 However, any late or missed repayments can negatively impact your credit score and your ability to borrow money in the future.

 A personal loan is a type of unsecured loan.
-They can be helpful if you need to borrow money to renovate your home, buy a car or consolidate debts, for example.
-Other forms of unsecured borrowing include credit cards and overdrafts.
+They can be helpful if you need to borrow money to renovate your home, buy a car, pay for a wedding or consolidate debts, for example.
+A credit card or overdraft may be more suitable for short-term borrowing.

 Interest rates vary between lenders and loan types.
-A lender will decide if they’re willing to lend to you, how much and at what interest rate, based on things like your income, credit score and what you need the loan for.
+A lender will decide if they’re willing to lend to you, how much and at what interest rate, based on things like:

 Whether your loan is secured or unsecured will sometimes depend on what you’re hoping to borrow the money for.
 For example, a mortgage is always a secured loan.